cellml/libcellml/docs/reference/inform/inform3_1.rst

 .. _inform3_1:

+.. container:: toggle

+    .. container:: header

+        Show/hide more information

     .. container:: infospec

       Names and identifiers need to be a single word, and without any special characters other than an underscore.
 For example, these are allowed:

         - :code:`myName`
         - :code:`my_name`
         - :code:`myName1`

       ... but these are not permitted:

         - :code:`my Name` has a space
         - :code:`myName!` contains a special character
         - :code:`1myName` starts with a numerical character

       Note that CellML identifiers are case-sensitive, and empty strings are not allowed.